Dragon Blade

 Story & Plot Summary: Dragon Blade

-Quick Plot Summary: Dragon Blade is a Adventure, History, Action, Fantasy film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2015, Dragon Blade is a Adventure, History, Action, Fantasy film directed by Daniel Lee.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Jackie Chan.

 Story Breakdown